-This is the final pillar of dialing in espresso.
+This is the final pillar of making an espresso in Breville Barista express espresso machine.
 Brew ratio had a very large impact on the overall shot flavor, so if brew ratio is our macro, adjustment time will be your final micro adjustment.

 Your job is to find the “money zone” for each of your coffees.